Review the following information about the Kibana 8.3.1 release.

 - Open the main menu, then click Stack Management > Rules and Connectors.

 - Click Manage rules > Disable, then click Manage rules > Enable.

-For more details about API key authorization, refer to Authorization.
+For more details about API key authorization, refer to API keys.

 Breaking changes can prevent your application from optimal operation and performance.
 Before you upgrade, review the breaking change, then mitigate the impact to your application.